notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 1 - SQL for Data Science.md

 This table provides a high-level overview of essential SQL commands and their general syntax.
 For more detailed information and additional commands, consider consulting comprehensive SQL references such as the [SQL Quick Reference by W3Schools](https://www.w3schools.com/sql/sql_quickref.asp) or the [SQL Cheat Sheet by SQL Tutorial](https://www.sqltutorial.org/sql-cheat-sheet/).

+## Order of Basic Clauses
+SELECT column1, column2, ...
+FROM table_name
+WHERE condition
+GROUP BY column1
+HAVING condition
+ORDER BY column1 ASC/DESC;
 ### Citations:

 1. [https://www.manpagez.com/man/3/SQL::Statement::Syntax/](https://www.manpagez.com/man/3/SQL::Statement::Syntax/)